philbarker/transcript_jsonld/README.md

-Attempts at creating JSON-LD from a JSON representation of a PESC Transcript.

-Work in progress.
-Not endorsed.
-Do not re-use without permission.

-You can [view the work in progress](https://tinyurl.com/ydocp59a) using the JSON-LD playground.
+Recasting the PESC Transcript from XML to RDF as JSON-LD.

+A work in progress.

 ## Outline
-CollegeTranscriptInstanceRevised.json is example data in json, automatically converted from XML

-CollegeTranscriptInstanceRevisedLD_inlineContext.json is the same example data but in json, but as JSON-LD and recast to the schema described in the TAP+SHACL directory.
-This is the main file used for development.

-context.json is a context block generated from tabular application profile in the TAP+SHACL directory, and CollegeTranscriptInstanceRevisedLD_remoteContext.json is the JSON block + a remote reference to this.
-These files are often some revisions behind the _inlineContext file.

-TAP+SHACL directory contains the schema described in graphical format, as a Tabular Application Profile (TAP),  and in SHACL derived from the TAP.

-Examples directory contains small proof of concept examples, mostly dated.
+We have analysed the PESC Transcript XML model and have refactored it into structures that are aligned with RDF/Linked Data.
+The diagrams in the [ModelDiagram folder](./ModelDiagram) show this in varying degrees of detail.

+We are representing this model as Dublin Core Tabular Application Profile (DCTAP) using (where possible) terms from established vocabularies, CEDS, CTDL and schema.org.
+The source for the TAP is a [Google Sheets document](https://docs.google.com/spreadsheets/d/18HzS4phUl7olmUEjh0deA3vgVPdque4_iGzK7_zTWLE/edit?usp=sharing).

+The TAP is a CSV file exported from the Googel sheets, that can be converted into SHACL, which, given suitable tools, both expresses the data structure and allows validation of instance data.
+This work is in the [TAP+SHACL folder](./TAP+SHACL/).
+The TestFiles folder contains valid and invalid sample data that can be used to check that the SHACL is correctly expressing the data requirements.

+The Samples folder contains an example of JSON-LD sample data and a context file generated from the TAP.
+These files may lag behind the current state of the project.

-Archive directory contains false starts and other bits and bobs.
+Archive directory contains old material, false starts etc.; the xml2rdf folder is not yet developed.